-Kenya Airport Strike Disrupts Flights
+Kenya airport strike disrupts flights

 It is one of Africa's busiest hubs, handling 8.8 million passengers and 380,000 tonnes of cargo in 2022-23, but is often hit by power outages and leaking roofs.

-Adani would add a second runway and upgrade the passenger terminal, according to the Kenya Airport Authority.
+Adani would add a second runway and upgrade the passenger terminal, according to the Kenya Airports Authority.

+Tourism is a major contributor to the Kenyan economy, accounting for more than 10 percent of GDP in 2022, according to the government.

+The Law Society of Kenya and the Kenya Human Rights Commission won a delay on the Adani deal from the High Court on Monday, arguing that it lacked "transparency".

 Legal Disclaimer: